-It was at the Shakey's Pizza Parlor in Pensacola that John Drummond fell in love with the banjo.
-Already familiar with the guitar, John's interest in the banjo grew with each visit to Shakey's, and on his 16th birthday his parents presented him a banjo.
-He learned to play by reading tablature in the Earl Scruggs and the 5-String Banjo book.
-Many years later, on his 40th birthday, John's wife Amy and sons gave him a Gibson Mastertone RB-250.
-John still maintains that a quality instrument makes even a bad banjo player sound good.
+John Drummond fell in love with the banjo at the Shakey's Pizza Parlor in Pensacola.
+Already familiar with the guitar, John's interest in the banjo grew with each visit to Shakey's, and on his 16 th birthday his parents presented him a banjo.
+He learned to play by reading tablature in the book, Earl Scruggs and the 5 String Banjo.